cs3157-borowski/recitations/recitation_2/bit_operators.md

 Because `hello.o` is produced by including `hello.h` and compiling `hello.c`, we can say that `hello.o` depends on `hello.c` and `hello.h`.
 Similarly, `myprogram` is produced by linking `hello.o`, `goodbye.o`, and `myprogram.o`, so we say that `myprogram` depends on these object files.

-We should only need to rebuild something if one of the files it depends on has changed.
+We should only need to rebuild something if at least one of the files it depends on has changed.
 After all, part of the reason for separate compilation is to avoid the cost of rebuilding things we do not need to rebuild.

 Make is a build system that helps us manage incremental builds.
 You can fild its manual online here: https://www.gnu.org/software/make/manual/make.html.